Real Time Crime Centers: How to Design a Great RTCC

 Finally, the most important aspect of your RTCC design: the furniture.
 Console furniture and chairs have a direct impact on analysts’ comfort and ability to work efficiently.

 We recommend looking for a manufacturer that designs custom consoles specifically for RTCCs.
-Most standardized furniture is not built for the immense amount of technology used in an RTCC.
+Most standardized furniture is not designed for the extensive technology used in an RTCC.
 Your furniture should be designed for your team’s unique situation, including:

 • Sightlines for criminal analysts and other staff members